Skip to content

 These laws only cover employees who earn ≤$26/hr, or ≤$50k annually.

-– 14 day notice of their schedule
+– 14-day notice of their schedule

 – Right to decline work with less than a 10 hour break between shifts

-– Predictability pay at 1.25x their regular rate for late schedule changes
+– Predictability pay late schedule changes

 – Restaurants with at least 30 locations and 200+ employees globally